What You Need to Know About Sex Crimes

-Sexual assault also, referred to as rape, is a serious offense that can lead to a lengthy prison sentence if you are convicted.
-Here in Texas, if a sexual assault crime has been carried out, the person being convicted will in most cases have to do prison time, pay a fine, and also be made to sign the register as a sex offender.
+Sexual assault, also referred to as rape, is a serious offense that can lead to a lengthy prison sentence if you are convicted.
+Here in Texas, if a sexual assault crime has been carried out, the person being convicted will in most cases have to do prison time, pay a fine, and also have to register as a sex offender.

-Being on the sex offenders register can have an impact on the person’s career as employers will be a lot less likely to employ them, and relationships with friends and family can also be affected.
+Being a registered sex offender can have an impact on the person’s career as employers will be a lot less likely to employ them, and relationships with friends and family can also be affected.
 Sexual assault crimes are taken very seriously in San Antonio by law enforcement and by attorneys.

 Many lawyers will be reluctant to take on sex offense cases, as they can be quite tough to deal with.
 If you have been arrested or charged with sexual assault, contact a lawyer who is experienced in handling sexual assault cases.
 A good sex crime attorney will have plenty of experience, as well as the capability of supporting you through the difficult case.

 Sexual Assault Charges